Credit card donations to WikiLeaks flowing through Iceland again

 Visa Europe said Valitor would comply with the court order.
 MasterCard was not immediately available for comment, but Valitor said it had received a go-ahead from the company.

-“We have to honor the ruling of the Supreme Court,” said Sigurdur Gudjonsson, Valitor’s legal adviser.
+“We have to honour the ruling of the Supreme Court,” said Sigurdur Gudjonsson, Valitor’s legal adviser.
 “The payment line should be open.”

 The reopening of donations comes as WikiLeaks tries to help former U.S. National Security Agency contractor Edward Snowden, holed up in a Moscow international airport, to get asylum.